Testing Center Hours

 The Testing Center may occasionally be closed for software/hardware upgrades, testing events, or other situations.
 Every effort will be made to post these changes in schedule on our website.

-Scheduled appointments and/or advance registration is required for all exams administered through the Testing Center, with the exception of drop-in hours for Missouri State Online exams.
+Scheduled appointments and/or advance registration is required for all exams administered through the Testing Center, with the exception of computer-based exams for Missouri State Online classes.

 Testing Center Reception and Check-In Hours